OdedViner/technical_knowledge/golang_tutorial/k8s-go/info.md

 ```
 $ kubectl create role poddepl --resource pod,deployments --verb list
 ```
-Create a Role (poddepl):
+**Create a Role (poddepl):**

-$ kubectl create role poddepl --resource pods,deployments --verb list kubectl create role poddepl: This part of the command instructs Kubernetes to create a Role resource named poddepl.
+kubectl create role poddepl:
+This part of the command instructs Kubernetes to create a Role resource named poddepl.

+--resource pods,deployments:
---resource pods,deployments: This specifies the resources to which the Role will grant permissions.
+This specifies the resources to which the Role will grant permissions.
 In this case, it grants permissions to pods and deployments.

+--verb list:
---verb list: This specifies the actions that are allowed on the specified resources.
+This specifies the actions that are allowed on the specified resources.
 The list verb allows the service account associated with this Role to list (view) pods and deployments.